gobelins-axis/axis-api/README.md

 }
 ```

-#### Handling leds
+### Handling leds

-The Axis Machine has many leds connected to it, you can interact with each of them very easily:
+The Axis Machine has many LEDS connected to it, you can interact with each of them very easily:

 ```js
 Axis.ledManager.leds[0].setColor("rgb(255, 0, 0)");